overview

 History

 Julio Rivera (1961-1990), a 29-year-old Puerto Rican bartender raised in the Bronx, was living in Jackson Heights when, on July 2, 1990, three skinheads from a local street gang brutally attacked him in the schoolyard of P.S.
-69 because he was gay.
+69, at the corner of 78th Street and 37th Avenue, because he was gay.
 He later died at Elmhurst Hospital.
-In his memory, the Julio Rivera Corner street sign, just outside the school property at the southwest corner of 78th Street and 37th Avenue, was installed in 2000.

-Since the 1920s, Jackson Heights has been home to one of the largest LGBT communities in New York City, but at the time of the attack LGBT activism was largely non-existent in then-socially conservative Queens.
-That changed beginning with Rivera’s murder, which current City Council Member Daniel Dromm, who proposed the street sign, has called part of “Queens’s Stonewall.”
+Since the 1920s, Jackson Heights has been home to one of the largest LGBT communities in New York City, but at the time of the attack LGBT activism was largely non-existent in Queens.
+That changed beginning with Rivera’s murder, which Daniel Dromm called part of “Queens’s Stonewall.”

 If it wasn’t for Julio the Queens LGBT movement would not have gotten as far as it has gotten.
 Julio did not die in vain.
 He changed people’s lives.